 The benefit of having a longer rod isn’t just an increased reach.
 You’ll also find that they tend to be much more sensitive, allowing you to quickly and effectively detect strikes every time.

-Power, or the strength of the rod, is vital when it comes to tenkara fishing, as you don’t have a reel to take some of the stress off your rod.
-If you try to land a big fish, you risk breaking your rod or tippet.
+Power, or the strength of the rod, is vital, as you don’t have a reel to take some of the stress off your rod.
+You use the rod to play the fish instead of the drag on the reel.

-Higher power, hard action models will be able to lift larger fish.
+Higher power, hard action models will be able to tire out a fish.
 If your aim is to land as big a fish as possible, look for a stronger rod.
 Shorter models also tend to be stronger, although they give you less flexibility than a longer rod.

-Pretty much all of tenkara’s rods are lightweight.
-But it’s important to consider not just the weight they’re labeled as, but how it will feel in your hand.
+Pretty much all of the rods are lightweight.
+But it’s important to consider not just the weight they’re labelled as, but how it will feel in your hand.
 Some rods seem to handle differently than you’d expect for their weight.

 Occasionally, you can find rods that have a wooden handle, made in the traditional style.
 Wood handles have higher sensitivity, giving you a greater connection with your rod – but they can be hard work on your hands after a couple of hours or so.